1. Protect your assets

 - Severing joint tenancies (for jointly owned property)

 Our experienced family lawyers at South Geldard Lawyers in Rockhampton can help.

-It is important to seek specific advice regarding your circumstances as this fact sheet provides general information only and does not constitute legal advice.
+It is important to seek specific advice from Rockhampton lawyers regarding your circumstances as this fact sheet provides general information only and does not constitute legal advice.